A list of spiritual biographies. Including spiritual personalities from Christianity, Buddhism, Hinduism, Sikhism, Islam and other traditions.

 Thomas More (1478 – 1535) – Martyred for standing up to King Henry VIII when Henry wished to split from the Roman Catholic Church to get a divorce.

 Maximilian Kolbe (1894-1941 ) was a Franciscan priest who encouraged devotion to Mary and was committed to praying for those hostile to the Church.
 In 1941, he was arrested for sheltering Jews and sent to Auschwitz.
 He volunteered to take the place of a man condemned to death.

 Dietrich Bonhoeffer (1906 – 1945 ) was a Lutheran Pastor who was an influential critic of Hitler and Nazism, executed in 1945.
 His theology and writings remain influential today.

 William Tyndale (1494–1536 ) was one of the first persons to print the Bible in English.
 Executed for blasphemy after years of avoiding capture.

 William Booth (1829 – 1912) – founder of Salvation Army.
 William Booth sought to bring Christian charity to the most underprivileged sections of society.

-John Wycliffe (1330 -1384) Translated some of first versions of Bible into English.
-Wycliffe was an early critic of the Papacy, becoming a precursor for the reformation of Martin Luther
+John Wycliffe (1330 -1384) Translated some of the first versions of Bible into English.
+Wycliffe was an early critic of the Papacy, becoming a precursor for the reformation of Martin Luther.